B. J. Habibie: Presidency (1998–1999)

 On 21 May 1998, just two months into Habibie's vice presidency, Suharto announced his resignation.
 Habibie, as the Constitution says, succeeded him as president.
-The following day, Habibie announced the Development Reform Cabinet, which removed some of the most controversial ministers in Suharto's last cabinet while maintaining others – with no major figures from the opposition.
+The following day, Habibie announced the Development Reform Cabinet, which removed some of the most controversial ministers in Suharto's last cabinet while maintaining others, with no major figures from the opposition.
 Within days of his appointment, he asked his relatives to resign from government positions, promised an early election, repealed some legislation, and ordered the release of political prisoners.

-East Timor
+East Timor referendum

 Habibie was opposed to East Timorese independence but did offer East Timor special autonomy.

 Timorese independence forces led by the National Council of Timorese Resistance had been calling for a referendum in the territory for some time.
 Its chief diplomat, José Ramos-Horta, proposed a transitional period of autonomy leading up to a referendum.
 In late 1998, John Howard, the Prime Minister of Australia, sent a letter to Habibie suggesting that Indonesia defuse the East Timorese issue by providing autonomy to be followed by the promise of a referendum in the long run, following the method used by France to settle New Caledonian demands for independence.
 Wishing to avoid the impression that Indonesia ruled East Timor as a colony, Habibie surprised some by announcing that a referendum, offering a choice between special autonomy and independence, would be held immediately in East Timor.
 Leaders of the Indonesian armed forces (ABRI) were not consulted on this decision.

 On 30 August 1999, the referendum was held and the East Timorese people overwhelmingly chose independence.
 Subsequently, pro-Indonesian militias killed and displaced large numbers of people during the 1999 East Timorese crisis.
 On 10 September, General Wiranto allegedly threatened to stage a military coup if Habibie allowed in peacekeeping forces, causing Habibie to back down.
 On 12 September, however, Habibie accepted a UN-mandated peacekeeping force to halt violence.
 A period of UN administration followed and East Timor became independent in May 2002.